These Mini Pavlovas with Coconut Whipped Cream make the perfect light & fresh dessert! Load them up with your favourite berries, fruits or jam!

 You can use a piping bag with a piping tip to make these mini meringues, or you can just use a spoon to dollop little circles onto your baking sheet.
 Both methods will give you the same result.
 If you want to make the meringues look like the ones in this recipe, I used a Wilton 1m piping tip to pipe the mini pavlovas.

-To make the coconut whipped cream you’ll want to use a high-quality full-fat coconut cream from a can.
+To make the coconut whipped cream, you’ll want to use a high-quality full-fat coconut cream from a can.
 Light coconut cream won’t whip well.
-You can alternatively buy pre-whipped coconut cream if you prefer too.
+You can alternatively buy pre-whipped coconut cream if you prefer to.

 Here’s some other great topping options:

 - Berry jams

 Ton’s of passionfruit is my absolute favourite to top these with though!

 This light and fresh dessert is crispy, creamy, and filled with fresh fruit!